-BMP Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Person Responsible, Department Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 5-1 Establish and/or update legal authority and guidelines regarding LID and runoff reduction in site development planning (Due 07/01/22) In Progress 2017 - 2022 None The required elements of Minimum Control Measure No. 5 - Post-Construction Runoff Control to be incorporated into the land use regulations were provided to the town.
+BMP Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Person Responsible, Department Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 5-1 Establish and/or update legal authority and guidelines regarding LID and runoff reduction in site development planning (Due 07/01/22) In Progress 2017 - 2023 None The required elements of Minimum Control Measure No. 5 - Post-Construction Runoff Control to be incorporated into the land use regulations were provided to the town.
 There has not been significant new development.
 In town.
 Whenever new development is proposed the Town Engineer encourages the utilization of LID measures.
 Land Use Department, Land Use Commissions and Town Land Use Attorney Anticipated to be completed by July 01, 2022.
 It is anticipated that UConn CLEAR and/or a Regional Planning Agency will provide a Post-construction Stormwater Management template for use by all MS4 Towns.
 5-2 Enforce LID/runoff reduction requirements for development and redevelopment projects (Due 07/01/22) Ongoing Compliance There has not been significant new development.
 In town.
-Whenever new development is proposed the Town Engineer encourages the utilization of LID measures.
-Land Use Department Thomas E. Metcalf, P.E., L.S., Town Engineer Continuing

-5-3 Identify retention and detention ponds in priority areas (Due 07/01/20) In Progress 2017 - 2022 None Retention Ponds, Detention Ponds and Hydrodynamic Separators will be inventoried in 2023.
+Whenever new development is proposed the Town Engineer encourages the utilization Land Use Department 2017- Late 2023 Thomas E. Metcalf, P.E., L.S., Town Engineer Late 2023- Present Nathan L. Jacobson& Continuing of LID measures.
+Associates, Inc., Town Engineer 5-3 Identify retention and detention ponds in priority areas (Due 07/01/20) In Progress 2017 - 2023 None Retention Ponds, Detention Ponds and Hydrodynamic Separators will be inventoried in 2023.
 A GIS Map Layer will be created after the inventory.
-Nathan L. Jacobson & Associates, Inc., Town MS4 Consultant December 01, 2023 5-4 Implement long-term maintenance plan for stormwater basins and treatment structures (Ongoing) Complete To be implemented in 2023.
+Nathan L. Jacobson & Associates, Inc., Town MS4 Consultant October 01, 2024 5-4 Implement long-term maintenance plan for stormwater basins and treatment structures (Ongoing) Complete To be implemented in 2024.
 A Post-Construction Stormwater Management Facility Operation and Maintenance Plan Manual was completed with an Effective Date of July 01, 2019.
 It is anticipated that measures contained in the manual will be implemented in 2022.
-Ed Adanti, Director, Department of Public Works, and Nathan L. Jacobson & Associates, Inc., Town MS4 Consultant December 01, 2023 5-5 DCIA mapping (Due 07/01/20) Complete Completed the process of DCIA Mapping from base mapping prepared by UConn CLEAR.
+Ed Adanti, Director, Department of Public Works, and Nathan L. Jacobson & Associates, Inc., Town MS4 Consultant October 01, 2024 5-5 DCIA mapping (Due 07/01/20) Complete Completed the process of DCIA Mapping from base mapping prepared by UConn CLEAR.
 The DCIA to MS4 stormwater outfalls discharging to waters identified as impaired in the 2016 Integrated Water Quality Report and in watersheds with a DCIA of greater than 11 percent will start in 2018.
 Nathan L. Jacobson & Associates, Inc., Town MS4 Consultant 2018 - Complete 2019 - Revised The Baseline 2012 DCIA was determined to be 34.16 Acres.

-5-6 Address post-construction issues in areas with pollutants of concern To Be Developed 2017 - 2022 None Stormwater outfalls discharging to waters identified as impaired in the 2016 and Land Use Department and Thomas E. Metcalf, P.E., L.S., Town Engineer December 01, 2023
+5-6 Address post-construction issues in areas with pollutants of concern To Be Developed 2017 - 2023 None Stormwater outfalls discharging to waters identified as impaired in the 2016 and 2018 Integrated Water Quality Reports and in watersheds with a DCIA of greater than 11 percent will be subject to enhanced water quality treatment.
+Land Use Department and 2017-2023 Thomas E. Metcalf, P.E., L.S., Town Engineer 2023-Present Nathan L. Jacobson& Associates, Inc., Town Engineer October 01, 2024